Protostega

 Protostega ('first roof') is an extinct genus of sea turtle containing a single species, Protostega gigas.
 Its fossil remains have been found in the Smoky Hill Chalk formation of western Kansas (Hesperornis zone, dated to 83.5 million years ago), time-equivalent beds of the Mooreville Chalk Formation of Alabama and Campanian beds of the Rybushka Formation (Saratov Oblast, Russia).
 Fossil specimens of this species were first collected in 1871, and named by Edward Drinker Cope in 1872.
-With a total length of 3.9 m, it is the second-largest sea turtle that ever lived, second only to the giant Archelon, and one of the three largest turtle of all time along Archelon and Gigantatypus.
+With a total length of 3.9 m, it is the second-largest sea turtle that ever lived, second only to the giant Archelon, and one of the three largest turtles of all time alongside Archelon and Gigantatypus.

-Discovery and History
+Discovery and history

 The first known Protostega specimen (YPM 1408) was collected on July 4 by the 1871 Yale College Scientific Expedition, close to Fort Wallace and about 5 months before Cope arrived in Kansas.
-However the fossil that they found was never described or named.
-It wasn't until E. D. Cope found and collected the first specimen of Protostega gigas in the Kansas chalk in 1871.
-A variety of bones were found in yellow cretaceous chalk from a bluff near Butte Creek.
+However, the fossil that they found was never described or named.
+It was not named until 1872, when E. D. Cope found and collected the first identified specimen of Protostega gigas in the Kansas chalk in 1871.
+A variety of bones were found in yellow Cretaceous chalk from a bluff near Butte Creek.

 Paleoenvironment

 The Late Cretaceous was marked by high temperatures, with large epicontinental seaways.
-During the Mid-to Late Cretaceous period the Western Interior Seaway covered the majority of North America and would connect to the Boreal and Tethyan oceans at times.
+During the Mid-to-Late Cretaceous period the Western Interior Seaway covered the majority of North America and would connect to the Boreal and Tethyan oceans at times.
 Within these regions are where the fossil of Protostega gigas have been found.